nocobase/nocobase/docs/en-US/getting-started/upgrading.md

----
-order: 3
----

 # Upgrading

 Make sure to back up your database before upgrading

 ## Docker

-Switch to the corresponding directory
+Switch to the project directory

 ```bash
 # SQLite